Where To Get Chickens Processed Near You: A Complete Guide

 DIY Chicken Processing

-Many beginners successfully process their own chickens with proper guidance.
-As one backyard farmer shared: “The first chicken I butchered was a Cornish X that went down on his legs.
-I printed out instructions, put on a BIG kettle of water, and used pruning shears.”
+“The first chicken I butchered was a Cornish X that went down on his legs.
+I printed out instructions, put on a big kettle of water, and used pruning shears.”

 Key steps for DIY processing:

-1. Gather equipment (cones, sharp knives, scalding tank)
+1. Gather equipment (kill cone, sharp knife, scalding setup)

 2. Humanely dispatch the bird